 (A) There is attached to the contract a certification by the auditor of state that the financial institution and the treasurer of state have given assurances satisfactory to the auditor of state that the records of the financial institution which relate to tax and fee payments covered by the contract, and only such records, shall be subject to audit by the auditor of state to the same extent as if the services which the financial institution has agreed to perform were being performed by the treasurer of state;

-(B) The contract is awarded in accordance with section 125.07 of the Revised Code;
+(B) The contract is awarded in accordance with Chapter 125. of the Revised Code;

 (C) The treasurer of state's surety bond includes within its coverage any loss that may occur as the result of the contract;